jibby1729/KashViT/README.md

 ## Model Performance and Limitations

-The current best model is located at `best_models/best_model_epoch_95.pth`.
-This model was trained with the robust pipeline and achieves the following performance on the test set:
+The model trained with the robust pipeline achieves the following performance on the **test set**:

--   **Word Accuracy**: ~87%
+-   **Word Accuracy**: ~90.4%
--   **Character Error Rate (CER)**: ~3%
+-   **Character Error Rate (CER)**: ~2.2%

+The best performing checkpoint from the training run is located at `newidea/model_checkpoints_new/best_model_epoch_150.pth`.

 The model performs very well on out-of-distribution digital text (e.g., screenshots from e-books, websites).
+I've been testing on screenshots from instagram pages like @kashmiridictionary and it performs extremely well there (due to them using a font that is present in the training data).
 However, it can still struggle with screenshots from physical textbooks, likely due to the unique fonts and lower quality printing which are not yet sufficiently represented in the training data.

 ## Setup